This has been a strange year!

 If not, then it is better to stick to mutual funds.

 Most people we speak to are very enthusiastic about equity investments, but unfortunately cannot extend their research or understanding to a sector beyond the one in which they themselves work.
 You certainly cannot put all of your money in a single sector!
 It is like keeping all of your eggs in a single basket.
-One accident and all or most eggs are gone, not even fit for a humble omelette!
+One accident and all or most eggs are gone, not even fit for a humble omelet!

 On the other hand, if you spread those eggs in different baskets, you can be certain that even if there is an accident at one or a few places, at least some of the eggs will hatch to give you a few chickens!